 To prevent this from happening, you need to use pots with holes or slits to provide good air circulation.
 Alternatively, you can just make these holes by using a soldering iron tool or punching holes with a heated screw driver.
 Be extra careful while handling these objects so that you don’t harm yourself.

 If you want to be spared of this effort, you can simply invest in self watering pots that have a decent reservoir size.
 This will simplify this problem to a great extent.
-You can check out these self-watering pots on Amazon that are attractive and affordable, and will put an end to your watering woes.

 Always check how they respond.
-Lookout for signs of dehydration such as limp, leathery leaves and thin, wrinkled roots.
+Look out for signs of dehydration such as limp, leathery leaves and thin, wrinkled roots.
 Increase the frequency of watering as temperatures rise so that the plant receives adequate hydration.